dan-f/bpl/README.md

             └── scanner_test.py

 ### Testing
 Always run tests from the top-level directory.
 To test a module `foo`, run `python -m bpl.test.foo_test`.
 For example, run `python -m bpl.test.scanner_test` to test the scanner.
+You can also run `python -m bpl.test.foo_test file_1 file_2 ... file_n` to test multiple bpl source files.

 ### Scanner
 Scan a bpl program named `filename` as follows: